omslice/OpenEscrow/README.md

 ---

-## 👤 About the Project Lead
+### About the Project Lead

 **Omri Gross**
 Founder of OpenEscrow | Housing Blockchain Specialist

 Omri Gross is an outgoing Senior Clearance and Policy Advisor at the U.S. Department of Housing and Urban Development (HUD) with over 15 years of experience in regulatory compliance across multiple disciplines.
-He serves as Housing Work Group Lead for the Government Blockchain Association (GBA) and is a founding member of the U.N.
-Dynamic Coalition on Blockchain Assurance and Standardization.
-Omri authored the Housing Supplement to the Blockchain Maturity Model (BMM) and operates Ethereum validators, combining technical blockchain expertise with a career dedicated to advancing public trust, transparency, and equitable systems.
+He serves as Housing Work Group Lead for the Government Blockchain Association (GBA), is a founding member of the U.N.
+Dynamic Coalition on Blockchain Assurance and Standardization and recently authored a Housing Supplement to the GBA's Blockchain Maturity Model (BMM).
+Omri has been researching and using blockchain for more than a decade, operates his own Ethereum nodes, and boasts an extensive onchain footprint across dozens of chains, testnets, protocols and products, particularly in the DeFi space.
+Omri is the Founder and Principal Consultant for OG Consulting LLC, providing expert regulatory compliance and public-private strategy guidance for emerging technology solution providers.
+By combining his technical blockchain expertise with a public-sector career dedicated to advancing public trust, transparency, and equitable systems, Omri is focused on applying his skill-set to drive public-private adoption of blockcahin and emerging technology.

 [LinkedIn](https://www.linkedin.com/in/omri-gross/) | [Website](http://www.ogconsultingllc.com)

 ---

-## 📢 Get Involved
+### Get Involved

 We are seeking developers, testers, advisors, and ecosystem champions.
 If you would like to contribute to OpenEscrow’s development, adoption, or public outreach, please reach out!